-When assessing a hazardous facility against the quantity thresholds contained on Table 1, the assessment procedure outlined in Appendix XI shall be followed.
-For the purposes of Rule 19.3.5, each reference in Table 1 to "Adjacent to a water body" means within 30 metres of Fresh Surface Water and 50 metres of estuaries, harbours and wetlands.
+- (a) When assessing a hazardous facility against the quantity thresholds contained on Table 1, the assessment procedure outlined in Appendix 6 shall be followed.
+For the purposes of Rule 9.4, each reference in Table 1 to "Adjacent to a water body" means within 30m of Fresh Surface Water and 50m of estuaries, harbours and wetlands.
 In this context, "Fresh Surface Water" means fresh water in a river, lake (including pond), stream, modified watercourse, and drain but excludes wetlands.
 In this context, "Drain" means an open artificial watercourse used for land drainage purposes but excludes artificial watercourses on land being used for agricultural or horticultural purposes.
-This definition does not include modified watercourses, which are naturally formed watercourses which have been modified."
+This definition does not include modified watercourses, which are naturally formed watercourses which have been modified." - (b) Where two or more hazardous facilities are located on one site and are separated from each other by more than 30m, each facility will be independently assessed under this rule.